retest/docs/README.md

 Please feel free to correct anything outdated or wrong, improve any wording, or add information you feel is missing.

-What you see here are the raw .md-files.
 For the rendered documentation, please go to [https://retest.github.io/docs/](https://retest.github.io/docs/).

 ## Installation